revero/msgBoxPy/README.md

     msgBoxPy.errorbox(title='Error', message='Cancelled!')
 else: # Directory was selected and is returned
     msgBoxPy.infobox(title='Your Directory', message=myDirectory)

+# Displays a Listbox with the arguments passed and returns the selected argument
+answer = msgBoxPy.listbox('Mother', 'Father', 'Brother', 'Sister')
+if not answer: # Nothing was selected or window was closed
+    msgBoxPy.errorbox(title='Listbox', message='You did not make a selection!') elif answer == 'Mother':
+    msgBoxPy.infobox(title='Listbox', message='Hi, Mom!')
+else:
+    msgBoxPy.infobox(title='Listbox', message='Hi, family member!')
 ```

 Copy and paste the examples from within the msgBoxPy.py file directly into your script and call the function passing the required or optional arguments: